Conditional Independence Testing Using Exchangeable Pairs: Methodology

-Under $H_0$, $g(\cdot,\cdot)$ is a completely degenerate core function.
-Therefore, the limiting null distribution of $\hat\zeta_{n,\sigma}$ is an infinite weighted sum of chi-square random variables.
-However, under $H_1$, $g(\cdot, \cdot)$ is a non-degenerate core function and hence $\hat\zeta_{n,\sigma}$ turns out to be asymptotically normal.
-This is formally stated in the following theorem.
+Under $H_0$, the kernel $g^*(\cdot,\cdot))$ is completely degenerate.
+Therefore, the limiting null distribution of $\hat\zeta_{n,\sigma}$ is given by an infinite weighted sum of chi-square random variables.
+In contrast, under $H_1$, the kernel $g^*(\cdot,\cdot))$ is non-degenerate, and consequently $\hat\zeta_{n,\sigma}$ is asymptotically normal.
+These results are formally stated in the following theorem.